How to Save Emails to Google Sheets (3 Methods Compared)

 Can I save emails to Google Sheets for free?

 Yes.
-Quicktion offers a free plan that includes 25 emails per month with one destination.
-Both email forwarding and the Gmail add-on are included at no cost.
+Quicktion's free plan includes 25 emails per month, one destination, and full access to both email forwarding and the Gmail add-on.

 What email fields are saved to Google Sheets?

-Quicktion saves the subject, sender name, sender email, date, body (as rich text with clickable links), and attachments (uploaded to Google Drive and linked in the spreadsheet).
-You can choose which columns to include.
+Subject, sender name, sender email, date, body (as rich text with clickable links), and attachments (uploaded to Google Drive and linked in the sheet).
+You choose which columns to include.

 Does the email body preserve formatting in Google Sheets?

 Yes.
-Quicktion converts the email body to rich text with clickable links preserved.
-This is a major improvement over tools that only save plain text.
+Quicktion converts email HTML to rich text with clickable links intact, unlike automation tools that save plain text only.

 Can I automatically save emails to Google Sheets?

 Yes.
-Set up auto-forwarding rules in Gmail or Outlook to automatically forward matching emails to your Quicktion address.
-Every matching email is saved to your spreadsheet without any manual effort.
+Create auto-forwarding rules in Gmail or Outlook that send matching emails to your Quicktion address.
+Each match is saved to your spreadsheet automatically.

 What happens to email attachments?

-Attachments are automatically uploaded to a Google Drive folder and linked in your spreadsheet.
-You can access them directly from the sheet.
+Attachments are uploaded to a Google Drive folder and linked in your spreadsheet.
+You can open them directly from the sheet.

 Getting Started